 What is an offset account?

 An offset account is an account linked to your home loan that operates like a transaction or savings account.
-It’s an account that offsets the balance in that account against the balance of your home loan, so you'll only be charged interest on the difference.
+It offsets the balance in that account against the balance of your home loan, so you'll only be charged interest on the difference.

 How an offset account works

-Even though you typically don’t earn interest with an offset account, your money is still working hard for you.
-The point of an offset account is to reduce the amount of borrowed money on which you are paying interest and to shorten the lifetime of your loan.
+Even though you typically don’t receive interest with an offset account, your money is still working hard for you.
+The point of an offset account is to reduce the amount of borrowed money on which you are paying interest and shorten the term of your loan.

 Like a regular transaction or savings account, your money is still accessible in the offset account.
-However, if you make a withdrawal, you will have less money working to lower the interest charges on your home loan.
+But if you make a withdrawal, you’ll have less money working to lower the interest charged on your home loan.